umairmaratab/Input-Validation/README.md

 # Input-Validation
-Validating input manually and then using Pyinputplus
+Manually validating input means to validate input using your own logic like using if and while loops etc but there is an easy way to do it i.e Using Pyinputplus